OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 }
 ```

+The code above present the diffrent parameters to be set when generating the encrypted keys in the SecureKeyWrapper format.
+Check the following [link](https://developer.android.com/reference/android/security/keystore/WrappedKeyEntry) for more details.

+When defining the KeyDescription AuthorizationList, the following parameters will affect the encrypted keys security :
+- The `algorithm` parameter Specifies the cryptographic algorithm with which the key is used
+- The `keySize` parameter Specifies the size, in bits, of the key, measuring in the normal way for the key's algorithm
+- The `digest` parameter Specifies the digest algorithms that may be used with the key to perform signing and verification operations

 #### decryption only on unlocked devices

 For more security Android pie introduces the `unlockedDeviceRequied` flag.
 By passing `true` to the `setUnlockedDeviceRequired()` method the app prevents its keys stored in `AndroidKeystore` from being decrypted when the device is locked, and it requires the screen to be unlocked before allowing decryption.